The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 Apparently, only American women benefit from preventative health care.

-Now, never mind, never mind that Democrats voted earlier this year to take money from the preventive health fund to help pay to keep doctors' Medicare reimbursements from doctor dropping.
+Now, never mind, never mind that Democrats voted earlier this year to take money from the Preventive Health Fund to help pay to keep doctors' Medicare reimbursements from doctors dropping.

-And never mind that Obama's own budget proposed cutting $4 billion from the same fund to pay for some of the other stuff that he wanted.
+And never mind, Obama's own budget proposed cutting $4 billion from the same fund to pay for some of the other stuff that he wanted.

 The GOP has always been against the interest rate on student loans going up.